codex-team/hawk.types/README.md

 1. Add new types to `src` folder.
 2. Create a pull request.

-github-actions bot will check list styles, build types and commit changes.
+github-actions bot will check lint styles, build types and commit changes.

 ### Lint